On the semicontinuity problem of fibers and global $F$-regularity: Semicontinuity of global properties on fibers

-\begin{remark} There is a characterization of ACM varieties in term of the vanishing of cohomology groups without twisting sheaves.
+\begin{remark} There is a characterization of ACM varieties in terms of the vanishing of cohomology groups without twisting sheaves.
 Let $X$ be a Cohen-Macaulay projective variety.
-If $H^i(X,\mathscr{O}_X)=0$ for all $0<i<\dim X$, then there exists a Cohen-Macaulay graded ring $R$ such that $X \simeq \Proj(R)$ (for a proof, see \cite{GoWa}, (5.1.11) and \cite{Smith}, Proposition 6.1).
-More generally, if $E$ is an ample divisor on $X$, the ring $R(X,E)$ is CM if and only if $X$ is CM and $H^i(X,\mathscr{O}_X(nE))=0$ for all $0<i<\dim X$ and all $n \in \mathbb{N}$. \end{remark}
+If $H^i(X,\mathscr{O}_X)=0$ for all $0<i<\dim X$, then there exists a Cohen-Macaulay graded ring $R$ such that $X \simeq \Proj(R)$.
+For the proof of this fact, see \cite[(5.1.11)]{GoWa} and \cite[Proposition 6.1]{Smith}.
+More generally, if $E$ is an ample Cartier divisor on $X$, the ring $R(X,E)$ is CM if and only if $X$ is CM and $H^i(X,\mathscr{O}_X(nE))=0$ for all $0<i<\dim X$ and all $n \in \mathbb{N}$. \end{remark}